Jailbreaking GPT-4: A New Cross-Lingual Attack Vector

 This linguistic inequality means safety does not transfer well across languages.
 While GPT-4 shows caution with harmful English prompts, it lets its guard down for Zulu prompts.

-But why does this matter if you don't speak Zulu?
-The researchers explain that bad actors worldwide can simply use translation tools to form attacks.
-And low-resource language speakers get no protection.
+But why does this matter if you do not speak Zulu?
+The researchers explain that bad actors worldwide can simply use translation tools to form attacks - and low-resource language speakers get no protection.

 "When safety mechanisms only work on some languages, it gives a false sense of security," said Yong.
 "Our results underscore the need for more inclusive and holistic testing before claiming an AI is safe."